Micah614/Arduino_Garden_Monitor/README.md

 The aim of this project is to create a system to monitor my 4X4 grow tent (which currently contains four potted plants and two hydroponic systems) while I am away on vacation.
 The goal is integrate several arduino sensors (e.g., those for temperature, pH, and total dissolved solids, AKA "TDS") on a single-board computer and stream this data to a laptop or cellular device via bluetooth or wifi tranceiver module(s).
 This project will investigate concepts relevant to the internet of things (IOT), with a focus on real-time data handling and network driver development.

-<strong>Vision Statement:</strong> My goal for this project is to learn more about hardware monitoring and control, as well as networks and application-driven devices.
+<strong>Vision Statement:</strong> My goal for this project is to learn more about hardware monitoring and control, as well as IOT networks and application-driven devices.

 <strong>Motivation:</strong> My motivation for completing this project is to begin a long-term development project relevant to my hobbies and interests.
 My hope is that by orienting a portfolio around my personal interests, I will be more likely to continue this project and develop these skills even further.